danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-In the code above, we subscribe to the pressed state and trigger a function every time the state changes.
+Here, we subscribe to the pressed state and trigger a function every time it changes.
 We then trigger the `pressAction` if the configuration is pressed and the `endAction` if it's not.

-If you wonder why `endAction` isn't called `releaseAction`, let me spoil a future finding.
-If we apply this style to a button in a scroll view, then start scrolling when the button is pressed, the `endAction` will be triggered as the gesture is cancelled, even if we still press the button.
+If you wonder why `endAction` is called and not `releaseAction`, let me spoil a future finding.
+If we apply this style to a button in a scroll view, then start scrolling when it's is pressed, the `endAction` will be triggered as the gesture is cancelled, even if we still press the button.

 In other words, this is *not* a release action.
-We must handle releases in another way.
+We must handle the release in another way.

 ### How to handle double taps